briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 Here's an overview of the resources used in an ad hoc base environment.

-- Inputs
+- (Inputs)
-- Option environment configs
+- (Optional environment configs)
-- VPC (and Service Discovery)
+- VPC and Service Discovery
 - S3
 - Security Groups
 - Load Balancer